zey-2/5m-data-2.1-intro-big-data-eng/studies.md

 ## Brief

 In this lesson, we will be learning about the concept of big data and data engineering.
-We will also explore 2 popular NoSQL databases- MongoDB and redis, and how to perform CRUD operations on them.
+We will also explore one of the most popular NoSQL databases- MongoDB, and how to perform CRUD operations.

 ### Big Data